188.8.131.52 Self-employment (including through NEIS)

 - are not an overseas visitor on a working holiday visa or an overseas student studying in Australia

-- are available to participate in NEIS training (if relevant) and work full-time in the proposed NEIS business
+- are available to participate in NEIS training (if relevant) and work the required hours in the proposed NEIS business

 - are not an undischarged bankrupt